DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 3s.
 Teach different forms of writing by modelling planning, drafting and editing

 3r.
-Model and require high-quality oral language, recognising that it underpins the development of reading and writing (e.g. requiring pupils to respond to each other’s questions in full sentences, making use of relevant technical vocabulary)
+Model and require high-quality oral language, recognising that it underpins the development of reading and writing (e.g. requiring pupils to respond to each other's questions in full sentences, making use of relevant technical vocabulary)

 4a.Use modelling, explanations and scaffolds, acknowledging that novices need more structure early in a domain